You have no alerts.

 At some point he drifted.

-Then, in the black small hours, Kai woke to the sound of the house climbing the stairs.
+Sometime in the small hours, he woke to the sound of something moving below and lay still until the house managed to sound like itself again.

 0 Comments